apache/drill/_docs/manage-drill/017-configuring-a-shared-drillbit.md

 title: "Configuring Resources for a Shared Drillbit"
 parent: "Configuring Different Workloads"
 ---
-To manage a cluster in which multiple users share a Drillbit, you configure Drill queuing and parallelization in addition to memory.
+To manage a cluster in which multiple users share a Drillbit, you configure Drill queuing and parallelization in addition to memory, as described in the previous section.

 ##Configuring Drill Query Queuing